Refers to a congenital variation of the upper lobe of the right lung.

 On a PA chest x-ray, the azygos fissure may be identified as a curvilinear line extending from the apex of the right lung down to the level of the azygos arch .

 The above complex is called the reverse comma sign.

 A small triangular opacity known as the trigonum pareitale, in the apex of the origin of the azygos fissure sometimes seen.

 CT of the thorax can easily identify the azygos fissure, lobe, and arch.

-Azygos lobe demonstrated in 0.4% of chest x-rays and it one point and 1% of autopsy studies.
+Azygos lobe demonstrated in 0.4% of chest x-rays and 1% of autopsy studies.

 Azygos lobe more common in males and familial incidence has been noted.

-Even more rare is a left azygos or hemiazygos lobe associated with migration of thr left the superior intercostal vein through the left apex of the lung.
+Even more rare is a left azygos or hemiazygos lobe associated with migration of the left the superior intercostal vein through the left apex of the lung.

 Generally has no clinical significance except it can be confused with the other conditions such as bullae, apical scarring and displaced fissures.